-Comcast’s success highlights the growing importance of continuous intelligence, especially for large enterprises that might find themselves weighed down by too many archaic processes to innovate.
-By eliminating the need for multiple systems to thread together the insights they needed, Comcast was able to take drastic action--and quickly--to reframe their brand image and win back their customers.
+Comcast’s success highlights the growing importance of customer intelligence, especially for large enterprises that might find themselves weighed down by too many archaic processes to innovate.
+By eliminating the need for multiple systems to thread together the insights they needed, Comcast was able to take drastic action--and quickly--to reframe its brand image and win back its customers.

 Creating a customer experience strategy is no picnic: it requires ingenuity, a savvy analytical mindset, and deep empathy for the customer at every step of their journey.
 However, the effort invested into a solid customer experience foundation can provide a safety net for your business in a way price and product can’t.

 Analyze your entire customer journey with high-resolution data at scale.

 - Mastering the DX 2.0 Economy: How Customer Intelligence Helps Media & Ad Tech Brands Thrive

 - 4 Game-Changing Benefits of a Privacy-Centric Single-Stack Analytics Solution

 - 5 CDP Shortcomings Ad Tech Brands Face & How to Fix Them